whyscience/vl53l1x_ros/README.md

 ### From package

 For Raspberry Pi, there exist prebuilt Debian packages.
-For installation, get the package ([Noetic](http://packages.coex.tech/packages/buster/ros-noetic-vl53l1x/), [Melodic](http://coex.space/rpi-ros-melodic/pool/main/r/ros-melodic-vl53l1x/), [Kinetic](http://coex.space/rpi-ros-kinetic/pool/main/r/ros-kinetic-vl53l1x/)) to the Raspberry and install it with `dpkg -i <package-name>.deb`.
+For installation, [get the package](http://coex.space/rpi-ros-kinetic/pool/main/r/ros-kinetic-vl53l1x/) to the Raspberry and install it with `dpkg -i <package-name>.deb`.

 ### Manual